MachDatum Logo

 A Scatter Diagram, also called a Scatter Plot, shows the relationship between two continuous variables.
 Each data point on a two-dimensional plane represents a unique combination of two variable values.
 The horizontal and vertical axes usually indicate different variables.
 Professionals can determine the variables' association, trend, or pattern by visually studying these points.

 First-line supervisors and engineers in production benefit from this technology since it visualizes data and helps identify potential linkages or influences.
-Scatter Diagrams simplify complex data correlations like process modifications and product quality or manufacturing speed and defect rates.
+Scatter Diagrams simplify complex data correlations like process modifications and product quality, or manufacturing speed and defect rates.

 Scatter Diagram History: